NOW APPROVED FOR USE IN EVEN MORE NSCLC PATIENTS

-ADVERSE REACTIONS ≥10% OF PATIENTS ON TAGRISSO IN FLAURA TRIAL1*
+ADVERSE REACTIONS OCCURRING IN ≥10% OF PATIENTS ON TAGRISSO IN FLAURA TRIAL1*

 Adverse reaction data are based on median duration of therapy of 16.2 months for first-line TAGRISSO and 11.5 months for erlotinib/gefitinib.2